 Of course, if you’re having time off all of the time, then it’s likely you’ll be unable to sustain a successful business.
 It’s up to you to put in the hours.

-However, it’s nice to have the flexibility – stress-free!
+However, it’s nice to have the flexibility and a stress-free life!

 You get to do what you love for a living.

 Lots of successful people are working in 9-5 jobs and they love what they do.
 They’re perfectly happy and that’s great – I’m pleased for them!